Are we the right funder for you?

 • Their organisation is leading the way itself, or as part of a collaborative movement or partnership.

-• Their work is driving change for the future by breaking new ground, or by using tried and tested models to push things forward.
+• Their work is driving change for the future by doing something new, or by using tried and tested models to push things forward.

 • Their work aims to make a lasting difference, reaching beyond those directly engaged to influence the policy, practice, or behaviour of others.